 - Less waste as nutrient film flows directly across roots

-These advantages, coupled with the relative affordability of building this type of setup, make nutrient film technique systems popular with those just getting into hydroponic growing.
+These advantages, coupled with the relative affordability of building this type of setup, make nutrient film technique systems popular with those just getting into growing plants using smart hydroponic systems.

 Grow Time Considerations